amnh/BridgeUP-STEM-Xiao/blackcoral/analysis/README.md

-This is where's you'll be keeping your data files and scripts for the rest of your internship -- that way, you'll have a central location for all your work!
+This is where you'll be keeping your data files and scripts for the rest of your internship -- that way, you'll have a central location for all your work!

+Update this file with the names of your files and their functions:

+README.md : description of directory and its contents data : directory of sequence files